hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 env = ELECTRON_OZONE_PLATFORM_HINT,auto
 ```

-This has been confirmed to work on Vesktop, VSCodium and Obsidian and will probably
+This has been confirmed to work on Vesktop, VSCodium, Obsidian and will probably
 work on other Electron apps as well.

 For other apps, including CEF apps, you will need to launch them with these flags: